gimmickyboot/claude-atlassian-mcp/README.md

        read:jira-work
        read:jira-user
 4. using Terminal, generate a base64 encoded string for each of the 2 tokens. it will paste to the clipboard.
 Save these for next step.
 Replace `<email address>` with your Atlassian email address.
 Replace `<token>` with the token generated for Jira and Confluence The base64 encoded credentials will copied directly to your Clipboard.

+You can use `gen_base64.sh` in the repo.
+Edit the script with your email and token then run as `sh ./get_base64.sh`.
+Token is saved to your Clipboard.

       `printf '%s' "<email address>:<token>" | base64 | tr -d '\n' | pbcopy`

-5. create 2 Keychain entries for the 2 base64 encoded strings (from step 3)
+6. create 2 Keychain entries for the 2 base64 encoded strings (from step 3)

 	i. open Keychain